Home

 · Reasoning causes anxiety.

-All of the above are terrible reasons for not reasoning.
+All of the above, however, are terrible reasons for not reasoning.

 The fact-value distinction, writes Mullen, does not exist.
 Claims should be divided into value claims and empirical claims.
-Value claims state which thing are “good, bad, better, worse” and so on.
+Value claims state which things are “good, bad, better, worse” and so on.
 Empirical claims state how things are, were, will be, and so on.
 Both value claims and empirical claims can be proven, unproven, factual, unfactual, true or false.
-Anyone who says a value claim can never be true or a fact is wrong.
-The value claim that people should not drink a gallons of used motor oil is an easy to prove fact while the empirical claim that the Andromeda galaxy contains aardvarks performing tunes from The Sound of Music is an unproven opinion.
-Mullen goes on to prove that value judgments are usually not matters of tastes, feelings or cultures.
-Pessimism about ethics because bad people use moral language does not make moral language suspect any more than the new-age gurus use of physics language makes physics suspect.
-He also points out that science is full of value judgments and that scientists constantly make value judgments.
+Anyone who says a value claim can never be a fact is wrong.
+The value claim that individuals should not drink a gallons of used motor oil is an easy to prove fact while the empirical claim that a planet in the Andromeda galaxy contains aardvarks performing tunes from The Sound of Music is an unproven opinion.
+Mullen proves value judgments are often not matters of tastes, feelings or cultures.
+Cynicism about ethics because evil individuals use moral language does not make moral language suspect any more than the new-age guru use of physics language makes physics suspect.
+Mullen also points out that scientists constantly make value judgments.
 Because we do not know all the moral answers does not mean we can not know some moral answers.
 No one says to the physical scientist, "You do not know the mass of every star in the universe.
 Therefore, you can not know the mass of any stars."
-It is time people stopped pretending good values do not exist or that they are automatic or self-evident.
+It is time people stopped pretending good values cannot exist.
+Or, conversely, that good values are easy, automatic or self-evident.

 All moral beings should be open to well-reasoned criticism.
 “What the heck right does she have to tell me that?
 Screw her,” is not the response of a hard thinker.
-If you are overly concerned with criticism and hurt feelings, rarely giving or listening to well-reasoned advice, do not be surprised if your judgment is poorly developed.
+If we are overly concerned with criticism and hurt feelings, avoiding well-reasoned advice, we will reach atrocious conclusions.
 Well-reason criticism treats individuals as full humans.
-Evasion of important matters or dishonest praise is unhelpful and condescending.
-Reasoning, however, should also not be used merely to point out the flaws in other people’s arguments, but to find and build up the best aguments.
+Evasion of important matters or dishonest praise harms and condescends.
+Reasoning, however, should also not be used merely to point out flaws in other's arguments, but to find and build up the best aguments.

 Hard Thinking clearly and concisely summarizes logical fallacies, the use of definitions, the flaws of relativism and misplaced tolerance.
 Tolerance has its limits.
-By itself, tolerance does not make one a good person.
+By itself, tolerance does not make us good.
 Corpses are tolerant.
 How much good do corpses do?
-The organization and choice of fallacy categories in Mullen’s work is concise, nonredundant, and easy to understand--much better than other logic textbooks.
+The organization and choice of fallacy categories in Mullen’s work is concise, nonredundant, and easy to understand--better than other logic textbooks.
 Considerable space is put to good use explaining errors in probabilistic and causal reasoning.
 The coverage of the philosophy of language is outstanding.
 This is the sort of clarity and expert work that develops from years teaching a subject.
-Careful thought has gone into almost all sentences.
-It is rare thing to see a book hitting on almost all its cylinders.
+Careful thought went into almost all sentences.
+It is rare to see a book relentlessly nailing the subject.

 This work should have more examples and nonexamples.
-Mullen is overly generous toward the Islamic religion.
-His idea of "based on faith" having little to do with Islam and my idea of the role of fanaticism in Islam are in conflict.
 Hard Thinking claims that whether socialism or capitalism is fairer has not been resolved.
 I think it has been resolved.

 Mullen mentions the Hawthorne effect: Bad ideas sometimes cause improvements because of the interest and attention offered.
 There might also be a negative Hawthorne effect: Good ideas often fail because those who implement them have no interest in them or are opposed to them.

 Those serious about thinking should read this book.
 Hard Thinking is a better alternative to vacuous and verbose “critical thinking” books.
-Critical thinking is often merely a catch phrase and a bunch of feel-good games that do not challenge stinkin’ thinkin’.
+Critical thinking often serves merely as a catch phrase that does not challenge stinkin’ thinkin’.
 Hard thinking is a subject that can be rigorously studied.
 For a couple dozen bucks, this is a better education than many get after eight years of college and a hundred thousand dollars in direct costs, and thousands more in opportunity losses.
-Those looking for paper television should look somewhere else.
-Highly recommended.
-Book review article by J.T.
-Fournier.
+Unfortunately, this text contains many contradictions, false claims, and irrelevant ad hominem attacks, including contradictions about contradictions.
+It contains no methodology for weighing arguments, so readers are likely to continue looking for fallacies by perceived enemies and believing what they want to believe.
+Nevertheless: highly recommended.
+Book review article by JT Fournier, last updated August 8, 2023.

 My Main Page with Links to My Other Book Reviews